TheIceCreamBear/gdb-js/README.md

 ## Important Note
 This project was originally created by a different group of people.
-I (TheIceCreamBear) and maintaining this fork of a fork as this project is needed for something I am developing for university.
+I (TheIceCreamBear) am maintaining this fork of a fork as this project is needed for something I am developing for university.
 This will not be getting much active development unless things drastically change.
 This derivation of the original is available on the NPM registry under `@theicecreambear/gdb-js`.

 # gdb-js [![Build Status](https://travis-ci.org/taskcluster/gdb-js.svg?branch=master)](https://travis-ci.org/taskcluster/gdb-js)